alexandriagroup/fnapy/README.md

 # Description

-A client to connect to the FNAC Marketplace
+**fnapy** is a Python library using the FnacMarketPlace API to connect to your own sales application to your FnacMarketplace seller account.
+It uses the REST WebService protocol to exchange data.

 # Usage